dracodoc/mischelper/README.md

 you selected some code in source editor but moved focus to console before calling function, the addin will not work.
 There is a `getSourceEditorContext()` function in `rstudioapi` to solve this, but it is only available after RStudio version `0.99.1111`, which is only available as preview version.
 I plan to move to this function in future.

 ### Helper with clipboard
 Copy text into clipboard, put cursor to desired position.
 Each function will insert formated text to current cursor position.
+This works in both source editor and console.

 * Misc - Unwrap text